scapes-studio/monorepo/indexer/README.md

 ## Collections

 The onchain transfer APIs now expose both the combined PunkScapes + Scapes data (`collection=scapes`, the default) and the Twenty-Seven-Year Scapes airdrop (`collection=twenty-seven-year-scapes`).
-Use the `collection` query param on `/transfers` or call `/twenty-seven-year-scapes/:tokenId/history` for the dedicated history feed.
+Use the GraphQL or SQL-over-HTTP endpoints to filter transfers by collection, or call `/twenty-seven-year-scapes/:tokenId/history` for the dedicated history feed.

 ## Sample queries